libsdl-org/libtiff/doc/libtiff.rst

 (once again, we assume samples are packed contiguously.)

-Alternatively a direct interface to the low-level data is provided á la strips.
+Alternatively a direct interface to the low-level data is provided à la strips.
 Tiles can be read with :c:func:`TIFFReadEncodedTile` or :c:func:`TIFFReadRawTile`, and written with :c:func:`TIFFWriteEncodedTile` or :c:func:`TIFFWriteRawTile`.
 For example, to read all the tiles in an image: